Character varieties of a transitioning Coxeter 4-orbifold: Introduction

 \subsection{Acknowledgments}

 We are grateful to Francesco Bonsante and Bruno Martelli for interesting discussions, useful advices, and encouragement.
-We also thank Jeffrey Danciger and Gye-Seon Lee for interest in this work and related discussions.
-The second author is grateful to Cl\'ement Gu\'erin for ad-hoc explanations about character varieties.
+We also thank Jeffrey Danciger and Gye-Seon Lee for interest in this work and related discussions , and Cl\'ement Gu\'erin and Andrea Maffei for ad-hoc explanations about character varieties.
+We are grateful to an anonymous referee whose suggestions highly improved the exposition and results of this paper.

 We thank the mathematics departments of Pavia, Luxembourg and Neuch\^atel, for the warm hospitality during the respective visits while part of this work was done.
 The stage of this collaboration was set during the workshop ``Moduli spaces'', held in Ventotene in September 2017: we are grateful to the organisers for this opportunity.